dragosrose/dbms-project/README.md

 # dbms-project
 Project for 2nd year dbms course.
+It represents an art gallery.